jtwhite79/worked_example/Readme.txt

-pred - the MODFLOW-2005 input files supplied by the Edwards Aquifer Authority for the scenario hindcast simulation ver - the MODFLOW-2005 input files supplied by the Edwards Aquifer Authority for the history-matching simulation working - the directory where the analyses are completed
+pred - the MODFLOW-2005 input files supplied by the Edwards Aquifer Authority for the scenario hindcast simulation ver - the MODFLOW-2005 input files supplied by the Edwards Aquifer Authority for the history-matching simulation working - the directory where the analyses are completed src - source code for MODFLOW-2005 and PEST++ versions used